gemesa/zsofiesandris.hu/README.md

 $ systemctl reload caddy
 ```

-Note: port 80 needs to be open for Caddy while it is requesting the SSL cert.
+Note: port 80 and 443 [need to be open](https://caddyserver.com/docs/quick-starts/https) for Caddy while it is requesting the SSL cert.

 ```
 $ cat /etc/caddy/Caddyfile